Seagate/cortx-multisite/doc/fdmi.rst

       - N
       - We need to do the same as for the previous requirement.
     * - TBD
-      - It MUST be possible to determine the outcome of DIX PUT operation if multiple DIX PUT operations were executed for the same key in the same index.
+      - It MUST be possible to determine the outcome of a DIX PUT operation if multiple DIX PUT operations were executed for the same key in the same distributed index.
       - This is needed to handle sequential and, if required, concurrent object metadata updates for the same object.
       - N